-Introduces the pharmaceutical, biotechnology and biologics industries and the laws and regulations of these products.
-Discussion of company organization, product development, and commercialization-associated activities, e.g., drug discovery, chemical synthesis, quality assurance, regulatory affairs, manufacturing, control, and marketing.
-This course is offered online.
+This online course introduces the laws and regulations governing the pharmaceutical, biotechnology and biologics industry.
+Discussions cover the organization, product development, and commercialization-associated activities.
+Course material includes, drug discovery, chemical synthesis, quality assurance, regulatory affairs, manufacturing, control, and marketing.

-Introduces the laws and regulations governing medical device and diagnostic products.
-Discussion of Federal Food, Drug & Cosmetic Act, U.S. Public Health Service Act, Title 21 Code of Federal Regulations, and various amendments, Quality Controls, and GxPs.
-This course is offered online.
+This online course introduces the laws and regulations governing medical devices and diagnostic products.
+Discussions cover the Federal Food, Drug & Cosmetic Act, the U.S. Public Health Service Act, Title 21 Code of Federal Regulations, and their various amendments, Quality Control, and GxPs.

-This course encompasses an overview of the experimental designs, statistical analyses, and clinical-scientific-regulatory issues common to clinical trials research.
-Coursework includes understanding the elements of a statistical analysis plan, conducting statistical analyses that meet constraints of regulatory agencies, reporting results, and data monitoring.
+This course encompasses an overview of experimental designs, statistical analyses, and clinical-scientific-regulatory issues common to clinical trials research.
+Coursework includes understanding the elements of a statistical analysis plan, conducting statistical analyses that meet the constraints of regulatory agencies, reporting results, and data monitoring.
 Prerequisites: Satisfactory completion of a college-level introductory course in statistics and probability.

-This course will provide an in-depth overview of managerial accounting in the biomedical industry with emphasis on the financial aspects of the development of drugs, biopharmaceuticals, diagnostics, and medical devices.
-Topics will include: understanding profit and loss statements and their implications for the business and for specific projects; preparing and following a budget; patent life and its financial implications; rationale and impacts of mergers and acquisitions; and financial and strategic implications of outsourcing clinical or other product development activities.
+This course will provide an in-depth overview of managerial accounting in the biomedical industry with an emphasis on the financial aspects of the development of drugs, biopharmaceuticals, diagnostics, and medical devices.
+Topics will include: Understanding profit and loss statements and their implications for the business and for specific projects; preparing and following a budget; patent life and its financial implications; rationale and impacts of mergers and acquisitions; and financial and strategic implications of outsourcing clinical or other product development activities.

 Clinical Development Seminars I and II are evening symposia taught and managed by the program director utilizing industry experts discussing the defining and distinguishing features of the invention/discovery, non-clinical development, manufacturing development, and clinical development (clinical trials) of medical products.

 The scientific and technical principles underlying each of the major classes of medical products will be introduced through independent reading assignments and supported with presentations on current practices by expert guest lecturers.
-At the end of each eight-week course, the students will give oral presentations and submit papers to satisfy the graduate writing requirement.
+At the end of each ten-week course, the students will give oral presentations and submit papers to satisfy the graduate writing requirement.
 At the conclusion of these core symposia, the students will have a comprehensive knowledge of medical products and a foundational overview of the development processes involved for each.
 Such knowledge will form the framework upon which in-depth instruction in the methodologies and processes of clinical trials is given in the remainder of the program.

-Clinical Trials Seminar I and II, offered in the second year of the program are weekly evening symposia which will include expert speakers, panel presentations and open discussions of current issues and advanced topics critical to clinical trial management.
+Clinical Trials Seminar I and II, offered in the second year of the program are weekly evening symposia which will include expert speakers, panel presentations, and open discussions of current issues and advanced topics critical to clinical trial management.
 Topics will include in-depth discussions of the various phases of clinical studies, clinical issues in the design of clinical trials, ethical and social issues, safety surveillance/risk analysis and management, among others.